linz/nz-facilities/db/docs/source/introduction.rst

 Assign Attributes
 ---------------------------
+The NZ Facilities attributes are a combination of the authoritative source attributes of the facility and standardardised source attributes.

 name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | A standardised name was created by applying a consistent naming convention to the authoritative name, for instance abbreviation such as P North modified to Palmerston North, and TKKM adjusted to Te Kura Kaupapa Maori.
 This standardised name was assigned to the facility boundary, for example: